arjuntrh/DOS_Perfect-Squares/README.md

 #### To execute the application:

-For example, for the inpute N = 1000000 and k = 4, run the command as: dotnet fsi –langversion:preview proj1.fsx 1000000 4
+For example, for the input N = 1000000 and k = 4, run the command as: dotnet fsi –langversion:preview proj1.fsx 1000000 4